ian-maurmann/pith-framework/README.md

 - Documentation fix-ups.
 - Getting started on example setup.
-- Getting started on new CLI tool, "Pith Command Tool", using [Conso](https://github.com/lotfio/conso), that will (eventually) be able to install a empty pith framework site, verify installation, set site panel passwords, see site errors and activity, number of users per day, etc. from the command line.
+- Getting started on new CLI tool, "Pith Command Tool", using [Conso](https://github.com/lotfio/conso), that will (eventually) be able to install a empty Pith Framework site, verify installation, set site panel passwords, see site errors and activity, number of users per day, etc. from the command line.

 **0.7.1.1 - Alpha 27** `(semver: v0.13.0)`